dingqiangliu/vDBAHelper/README.md

 - **synchronize data:**
 	<code><pre>

 	 def synchronizeDataCollectors(connection)
 	 	  cursor = connection.cursor()
 	 	  for tablename in (datacollector table):
 	 	  	while sqlite_is_busy :
 	 	  	 	time.sleep();

 	 	  	  \# create real SQLite table.
 Actually we copy DDL of origional table and add PRIMARY KEY/WITHOUT ROWID for efficent storage and performance cursor.execute("create table if not exists main.%s as select * from v\_internal.%s" % (tablename, tablename))

-            \# filter on time on virtual table into temp table, for better performance cursor.execute("create temp table tmpdc as select * from v\_internal.%s" where time > (select min(time) from (select max(time) time from main.%s group by node\_name))" % (tablename, tablename)) cursor.execute("insert into main.%s where pk not in (select pk from main.%s" % (tablename, tablename)) cursor.execute("drop table tmpdc")
+	 	  	 \# filter on time on virtual table into temp table, for better performance cursor.execute("create temp table tmpdc as select * from v\_internal.%s" where time > (select min(time) from (select max(time) time from main.%s group by node\_name))" % (tablename, tablename)) cursor.execute("delete from main.%s where time in (select time from tempc)" % tablename) cursor.execute("insert into main.%s select * from tmpdc" % tablename) cursor.execute("drop table tmpdc")

 	 	  	 \# rotate tablesize
 	 	  	 cursor.execute("delete from main.%s where time < oldest-permit-for-size" % tablename)

     </pre></code>